official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 590. The information on Iraq available to the UK Government before the invasion provided a clear indication of the potential scale of the post‑conflict task.

-78

-The Report of the Iraq Inquiry591.
-It showed that, in order to achieve the UK’s desired end state, any post‑conflict administration would need to:
+591. It showed that, in order to achieve the UK’s desired end state, any post‑conflict administration would need to:

-•  restore infrastructure that had deteriorated significantly in the decade since 1991, to the point where it was not capable of meeting the needs of the Iraqi people;
+*  restore infrastructure that had deteriorated significantly in the decade since 1991, to the point where it was not capable of meeting the needs of the Iraqi people;

-•  administer a state where the upper echelons of a regime that had been in power since 1968 had been abruptly removed and in which the capabilities of the wider civil administration, many of whose employees were members of the ruling party, were difficult to assess; and
+*  administer a state where the upper echelons of a regime that had been in power since 1968 had been abruptly removed and in which the capabilities of the wider civil administration, many of whose employees were members of the ruling party, were difficult to assess; and

-•  provide security in a country faced with a number of potential threats, including:
+*  provide security in a country faced with a number of potential threats, including:

 * internecine violence;
 * terrorism; and
 * Iranian interference.

 592. In December 2002, the MOD described the post‑conflict phase of operations as “strategically decisive”.201 But when the invasion began, the UK Government was not